OLLab-SYSU/FM4OR/README.md

 - LLM with graph memory for long-term memory question answering, AAAI 2026.

-### Part IV Towards Self-evolving Agents for Optimization and Reasoning
+### Part IV Towards Autonomous Intelligence Agents for Optimization and Reasoning

-- Self-evolving Agents
+- From Self-evolving Agents to Next-generation Agentic Intelligence

 #### References